SebastianKuppa/DCGAN_animals/README.md

 # DCGAN_animals
-This DCGAN is used for creating animal images of animals which do not exist.
+This DCGAN is used for creating fictional animal images based on a dataset of existing animal images.